 Dr. Roman J. Miller is the Daniel B. Suter Endowed Professor of Biology and the Director of the MA in Biomedicine program at Eastern Mennonite University, Harrisonburg, VA where he has taught courses in physiology, anatomy, developmental biology, animal science, bioethics, and philosophy of science for the past thirty years.
 Roman received his Ph.D. in biomedical science from Kent State University, Kent, Ohio and completed a post-doctoral research program at West Virginia University, Morgantown, WV, prior to teaching at EMU.

-Roman is married to Dr. Elva (Bowman) Miller, who retired this year from a part-time private practice as an optometrist.
-In 1998, the Millers returned from Ukraine with their two adopted daughters who were then 6 and 4 years of age.
-Today, Katerina Joy, who is now 21, lives in Oklahoma and assists in childcare; Zoya Marie, who is 19, graduated from Turner-Ashby High School and maintains a dog-sitting business.
+Roman is married to Dr. Elva (Bowman) Miller a retired optometrist.
 The Millers live on Knoll Acres, a small farm near Harrisonburg, Virginia, where they are busy raising and enjoying their family, as well as a flock of Barbados Blackbelly sheep, AKC registered collie puppies, and horses.
-The Millers enjoy riding horses, playing violin and viola, reading, gardening, blueberry horticulture, traveling, fishing, and working on their farm.
+The Millers enjoy reading, gardening, blueberry horticulture, traveling, fishing, and working on their farm.
 They are active members at Dayton Mennonite Church, Dayton, Virginia.